-ORDER REGARDING SJNG'S REQUEST FOR CONFIDENTIAL TREATMENT OF ITS JULY, 1994 SCHEDULES AND INVOICES
+ORDER REGARDING SJNG'S REQUEST FOR CONFIDENTIAL TREATMENT OF ITS NOVEMBER 1994 SCHEDULES AND INVOICES

-On August 22, 1994, St. Joe Natural Gas Company, Inc. (SJNG) filed a request for specified confidential treatment of certain line items in its Schedules A-1, A-3, A-4, and its invoices from third party vendors for the purchase of natural gas for system supply use during the month of July 1994.
-The confidential information is found in Document No. 8529-94.
+On December 21, 1994, St. Joe Natural Gas Company, Inc. (SJNG) filed a request for specified confidential treatment of certain line items in its Schedules A-1 and supporting detail, A-3, A-4, and its invoices from third party vendors for the purchase of natural gas for system supply use during the month of November 1994.
+The confidential information is found in Document No. 12723-94.